12 Tips to Keep Biting Midges Out of Your Home

 Biting midges are very difficult to get rid of, in part because their breeding sites are typically very large.
 There are, however, some things you can still do to midge-proof your home and reduce the chances of them biting you and your family:

 - Use screens with a mesh size below 16-mesh to keep the midges out.

 - Always shake out clothing and sheets that are left out to dry.

-- Make sure there are no open tears or holes in window and door screens.
+- Make sure there are no open tears or holes in the window and door screens.

-- Use a fan in “high” setting in areas where people are staying.
+- Use a fan in a “high” setting in areas where people are staying.

-- Implement a regular pest control maintenance around your yard and house.
+- Implement regular pest control maintenance around your yard and house.